 Due to the fact that formulas are a single expression that evaluates to a result, having complex values in formulas requires a lot of nesting.
 This nesting can make formulas unreadable and unmaintainable fast.
-Moreover, formulas might have recurring calculations that you would like to reuse, but without intermediate results you would need to copy-paste these recurring calculations in your formula.
+Moreover, formulas might have recurring calculations that you would like to reuse, but without intermediate results, you would need to copy-paste these recurring calculations into your formula.
 Intermediate results solve this problem by allowing you to extract parts of your formulas into named variables, which you can reference in the main formula.

 <name> := <expression> where

-name is an identifier that you later can use in other parts of your formulas and
+name is an identifier that you can use later in other parts of your formulas and

 expression is any other valid formula (note: this expression cannot itself contain intermediate results!).